Actors' Fidelity League: Negotiations breakdown: June 1919

 With the Equity contract agreement set to expire that year, Equity tried to negotiate with the PMA during June 1919 for resolution of some longstanding grievences.
 These were half-pay for rehearsals; additional compensation for more than eight performances a week, holidays, and Sundays; and a minimum number of paid weeks per season.
 To measure producer compliance with the Equity contract, it sent out postcard questionnaires to its membership asking on what terms they were now employed.
 This provoked a reaction among some actors who considered themselves artists rather than craftsmen.
 They resented being asked to disclose their contract terms, though Equity had not asked for actual compensation amounts.
-Two objecting members, Amelia Bingham and William Gillette, publically resigned from Equity.
+Two objecting members, Amelia Bingham and William Gillette, publicly resigned from Equity.

 When pressed to discuss the issues Equity highlighted, the PMA demurred.
 The producers knew that Equity on its own lacked the strength to force them to negotiate.
 The PMA also knew that actors as a craft were diverse in background, outlook, and especially wealth; they lacked the social and financial cohesion of traditional crafts.
 The PMA therefore responded by re-issuing the existing contract with a significant change: the arbitration clause would now apply only to the hiring producer and the individual actor.
 Arbitration as an equitable process works best when the contending parties are of equal power.
 An already wealthy and well-known actor might find this agreeable, but the vast majority of Equity's membership would be at a disadvantage.
 Equity asked William Howard Taft and Charles Evans Hughes to act as arbitrators between itself and the PMA over the contract issue.
 Sam H. Harris replied that there was nothing to arbitrate, and from then on the PMA ignored Equity.